 If you prefer a sharper flavour, feel free to omit the step soaking the onion and garlic.

 Original and unsweetened soymilk are not the same.
 If you’re using Original soymilk, check the sugar content.
 Unsweetened contains no sugar.
 Original Silk soymilk contains 2.5g of sugar for ½ a cup. ½ a cup of buttermilk contains 6g of naturally occurring sugar.
-1 tsp of sugar is equal to 4g.
-If you were to use Original Silk soymilk in this recipe you’d want to decrease the added sugar to just over ¾ tsp.
+1 teaspoon of sugar is equal to 4g.
+If you were to use Original Silk soymilk in this recipe you’d want to decrease the added sugar to just over ¾ teaspoon

 You can substitute the lemon juice with white vinegar if necessary.
 I prefer the flavour of the lemon juice, but white vinegar will do the job!